 The main challenges with Terracotta Tiles is to remove years oils, polishes, waxes, dirt and grime without damaging the floor.

-Terracotta tiles are made from natural clay and have been used throughout history for roof tiles, sculptures, bricks and floor tiles.
+Terracotta is made from natural clay and has been used throughout history for roof tiles, sculptures, bricks and floor tiles.

-As Terracotta tiles are made from clay, the tiles come in a vast range of natural colours from creams, to reds to dark brown.
+Being made from clay, tiles come in a vast range of natural colours from creams, to reds to dark brown.
 Often all the colours can be contained in a single tile.

 Fired Earth handmade Terracotta Tiles Cleaned and Finished with Floor Wax by Abbey Floor Care

 With the advent of modern machinery, machine made tiles have a more consistent finish.

 The surface is much smoother without any inclusions or small stones.
 The size is also more consistent, making the tiles easier to install and maintain.

 However, the tiles are still very porous and it is still important to know how to clean Terracotta tiles and seal Terracotta Tiles to protect against water and oil spills.